 Even within a completely connected data ecosystem, we need to rapidly synthesize high throughput (e.g. RNA-seq), high content (e.g. complex flow cytometry) data to surface complex relationships driven by biological signatures across assays (Figure 2).
 The goal is to uncover trends in study data that manual exploration alone could miss, and to help translational teams focus their efforts to maximize potential yield.

 Figure 2.
 Synthesizing exploratory biomarker data with clinical data enables use of smart algorithms to flag trends for deeper exploration.
 This heatmap example shows a high-dimensional view of gene expression data, annotated with clinical metadata.
 Unsupervised clustering of this data allows for quick correlation between the metadata, such as response status (as outlined in red).
 These insights can inform pipeline decisions and prioritization.

 Creating deeply connected data sets that “talk” to each other is the key step in enabling translational intelligence to maximize the utility and insight generation potential of every data point.
 This approach has the potential to uncover hypotheses (scientific questions) that might otherwise go unexplored, and to discover critical insights that might otherwise be missed.

 In our next post, we’ll discuss more examples of what putting this into practice looks like, including through the utilization of smart algorithms.

-Watch our Translational Intelligence Webinar on demand to see this technology in action!
+Join our Translational Intelligence Webinar to see this technology in action!